Ross Smith (darts player)

-Ross Smith (born 12 January 1989) is an English professional darts player who plays in events of the Professional Darts Corporation (PDC).
-He is the winner of the 2022 European Championship.
+Ross Smith (born 12 January 1989) is an English professional darts player who competes in Professional Darts Corporation (PDC) events, where he is currently ranked world number twelve; he reached a peak ranking of world number nine in 2024.

+Nicknamed "Smudger", Smith won his first PDC major title at the 2022 European Championship, defeating Michael Smith 11–8 in the final.
+He reached his second major semi-final at the 2024 Players Championship Finals and has finished as runner-up in three events on the PDC European Tour.
+Smith has won a total of 7 PDC ranking titles in his professional career.

+Smith previously competed in British Darts Organisation (BDO) events, and reached the quarter-finals of the BDO World Championship in 2011.
+In 2013, Smith won four titles on the PDC Development Tour, the most of any player that year.

 Career

+Early career

 Smith began playing in Professional Darts Corporation events in 2005 and made his debut in the Vauxhall Spring Open, reaching the last 16.
 Smith then reached the final of the WDF Europe Youth Cup, losing to Dutchman Johnny Nijs.
 Smith had little success afterwards on the PDC circuit and switched to the BDO in 2007.

+BDO
-He reached the last 16 of the 2008 British Classic and the 2008 Czech Open.

-Smith qualified for the 2009 BDO World Darts Championship, winning one of five places in the qualifiers in Bridlington.
+Smith reached the last 16 of the 2008 British Classic and the 2008 Czech Open.
+He qualified for the 2009 BDO World Darts Championship by winning one of five places in the qualifiers in Bridlington.
 He gained victories over Stuart Kellet, Kevin Simm and Henny van der Ster before beating Scotland's Don Haughton to qualify.
 He faced Scott Waites in the first round, losing 3–0.
+In the 2011 BDO World Darts Championship, he beat Tony O'Shea 3–1 in the first round and Willy van de Wiel 4–1 in the second round, before losing to eventual champion Martin Adams 1–5 in the quarter finals.